Technical Skills vs Soft Skills: Examples, Differences & Career Impact

 Image: https://pixabay.com/illustrations/school-education-skills-job-4281626

-Today, we will look into the definition of hard skills and soft skills and their key differences.
+Today, we will look into the definition of different types of skills and their key differences.
 In other words, we will compare technical skills vs soft skills and explore practical examples.
 Plus, we will explore how to develop your skills and how to feature them effectively on your resume, while keeping in mind that recruiters often weigh soft skills vs technical skills depending on the role.

 Not sure if your resume presents your skill set effectively?
 Send it to us for a free review.
 Our in-house resume writer will evaluate the strengths and shortcomings of your resume.
 You will get actionable steps to improve your resume and make it more appealing to potential employers.
 It's free and takes 3-5 business days.